MicrosoftDocs/customer-insights/topics/developers/dev-resources/index.md

 # Downloads

 Download a signal sender for your platform and follow the tutorials.
-See the samples for implemented code.
+See the samples for implemented code:

 | Platform         | Target                 | Language  | Type  | Download | Tutorial | Sample |
 |------------------|------------------------|-----------|-------|----------|-------------|---------|